 How has your relationship with your children and grandchildren evolved since you left your husband?

 We always love our children, want to spend time with them, but we become visitors in their new stage in life…as it should be, so after a point our focus really shifts to our grandchildren.
+We generally see our children at events, holidays, family gathering and therefore in group settings.
 I don’t spend as much time with my grandchildren since I left Phoenix and moved to Flagstaff, then CA so that is different.
 They still love to come visit me.
 Know I love them.
 And yes, I have regrets for this distance, but don’t wish I was back there living my old life, just single.

 I think my sons may value me more; they have seen how involved I was in the business, they now see me as an independent woman – coming to visit is a holiday, not an obligation.
 We’re closer in fun ways.
 My grandchildren and I have a blast.
 They call ahead to schedule visits during school holidays and summer.
 So, while the physical distance makes getting to soccer games difficult, we are still close – and maybe even closer, as they see me as an individual.
 Okay…a bit of a maverick.
 LOL